PNeizhmak/me/index.md

 ## About myself

 ### TL;DR
-- I'm a team member who share company vision and goals with the teams by giving them shape and evaluated by the effectiveness of the direct managers or teams.
+- I'm a team member who shares company vision and goals with managers and teams by giving them shape and evaluated by the effectiveness of them;
-- I'm close working with 'Product' interface to align delivery values and orchestrating technical aspects of product development.
+- I'm close working with 'Product' interface to align delivery values and orchestrating technical aspects of product development;
-- I ensure the right balance of operational excellence, innovation and speed across teams against company-level goals.
+- I ensure the right balance of operational excellence, innovation and speed across teams against company-level goals;
-- My role is dynamic enough and behaviour is highly depends on the context.
+- My role is dynamic enough and behaviour is highly depends on the context;

 ### 3 behaviours i like to use
 - Trust and delegation